azabiong/vim-highlighter/README.md

  `Hi/older` and `Hi/newer` commands navigate the search history.

- It will be handy to use keyboard shortcuts for these commands to easily navigate the search results.
+ It will be handy to use key mappings for these commands to easily navigate the search results.
 For example:
  ```vim
    nn -        <Cmd>Hi/next<CR>
    nn _        <Cmd>Hi/previous<CR>